fauzt/nodeJS-assignment/README.md

 ﻿# About

 A sample nodeJS project that uses a C++ addon which inteprets and runs an embedded Python module.
-The main.js file, on every HTTP request, will generate two random numbers and pass them to the Python module through the addon.
-The python module will multiply the random numbers and return the results for main.js to return as a response.
+The main.js file will take in two integers from the query part of the URL and pass them to the Python module through the addon.
+The python module will multiply the numbers and return the results for main.js to return as a response.

 # Prerequisites